HR in Higher Education: 5 Fundamentals for Recruitment and Retention

 What can you do to offer useful learning and growth opportunities to your faculty and staff?
 Here are two ways to start:

-3. Establishing Your Online Brand
+3. Establish Your Online Brand

 How to Do It

-Work with your marketing team to:
+Work with your marketing team to accomplish the following:

 How to Do It

-Here are a few initiatives your CHRO can push forward::
+Here are a few initiatives your CHRO can push forward:

-5. Investing in an HR Software System
+5. Invest in an HR Software System

 The right HR software propels your CHRO’s initiatives not only by digitizing and simplifying menial HR tasks, but by putting time-saving and strategic tools into the hands of recruiters—those tasked with finding and empowering the staff and educators who will transform your university for the better.
 In short, HR software assists CHROs in staying ahead of competing institutions.